google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 - Whole image distortion, like cropping, skewing, stretching, lens effects, ripples.

-All of these involve getting at the actual pixel data of the source image and then creating a new image from it, and the only interface for doing that is with a canvas.
+All of these involve getting at the actual pixel data of the source image and then creating a new image from it, and the only interface for doing that is a canvas.

 The really important choice, then, is whether to do the processing on the CPU, with a 2D canvas, or on the GPU, with WebGL.